 Permits (issued by drawing) are required for all pheasant hunts on W.S.
 Huey and for youth-only pheasant hunts on Bernardo WMA.
-To receive a permit, hunters may apply online: www.wildlife.state.nm.us or call: 1-888-248-6866.
+Hunters may apply online: wildlife.dgf.nm.gov or call: 1-888-248-6866.
 No more than four hunters may apply per application, and no more than two hunters may apply per youth-only hunt application.
-Applications must be submitted by August 14 before 5 p.m.
+Applications must be submitted by August 13 before 5 p.m.
 MDT.